 One can also use predictive analytics to keep ahead of the competition or talent war.
 By analyzing the data of current employees, recruiters can learn what to look for (or watch out for) in future hires.

 4. Overcoming Discrimination in Hiring

 In order to choose the best candidate for the job, a company must provide all candidates equal opportunity.
 Additionally, it is required by law and is a great method to interact with others without discrimination.
-Implicit biases are one of the reasons why many organizations find it difficult to hire candidates from diverse backgrounds.
+Implicit biases are one of the reasons why many organizations find hiring candidates from diverse backgrounds difficult.
 By conducting objective hiring, your company will benefit from an inclusive staff and the right candidate for the job.

-The most straightforward answer, given the advent of hybrid recruiting, is to involve other team members in conducting interviews, either in person or electronically.
+Given the advent of hybrid recruiting, the most straightforward answer is to involve other team members in in-person or electronic interviews.
 ATS also has integrations with video-interviewing platforms to make recruitment more accessible.